2026 Alumni Award Recipients

 Outstanding Alumnus Award

-Deeply committed to his profession and his community, Walker serves on the State Bar of Georgia Board of Governors, the Georgia Chamber of Commerce Board of Directors, and the Executive Committee of the Metro Atlanta Chamber of Commerce.
-A current Mercer University Trustee and former member of the Law School Board of Visitors, he continues to champion Mercer Law’s mission with distinction and pride.
+Deeply committed to his profession and his community, Walker serves on the State Bar of Georgia Board of Governors, the Georgia Chamber of Commerce Board of Directors, the Executive Committee of the Metro Atlanta Chamber of Commerce and the Grady Health Foundation.
+A current Mercer University Trustee and former chair of the Law School Board of Visitors, he continues to champion Mercer Law’s mission with distinction and pride.

 The Honorable Eric K. Dunaway, ’96